SadDeploy/superwave__project/readme.md

 # Superwave

-> This is html template for orto-pr based on framework__project
+> This is html template for superwave based on framework__project

 ## Usage